99Astral99/GamesWorkShop/README.md

 ## What does it do?
 You will be able to login, make a purchase of the product.

-## Required before downloading
+## Required before starting the project.
 - Write a command in the PM "-update-database"
 - Execute a SQL query called INSERT_ProductsScript.sql to the created database
 - Done

-## The project is under development.
+## The project is under development

 What you can already do now:
 ### Products